Tuesday, 22 November 2011

 Something often misunderstood about Dutch cycle-paths are the speed bumps.
 We don't have any to show you in Assen, but there are a few in Groningen.
 This is one of them, on my commuting route:

 What's important to keep in mind is that these things are not to slow down cyclists.
-Cyclists journeys are always being made more direct and faster.
+Policy requires that cyclists' journeys are made more direct and faster.
 These are intended to slow mopeds, not bikes, and you find speed-bumps like this on main cycle routes where mopeds are also allowed.

-They're larger than might be obvious from photos (especially photos with no cyclists in them).
+These speed bumps are larger than might be obvious from photos (especially photos with no cyclists in them).
 I measured this one at 10 m long by 3.75 m (32' x 12 ').
 3.75 m is of course also the width of this cycle-path.
+Note that pedestrians have their own separate path.

 A drain built into the gutter prevents